 Invoices are sent upon completion of each session with 7 days terms of payment.
-Tolls and any travel over 2 hours will be itemised on your invoice.
+Tolls, donation drop off and any travel expenses will be itemised on your invoice.

 If you are plan managed:

 We are not NDIS registered; however most participants can include decluttering and organising in their current plan, providing there are sufficient funds and it aligns with your plan goals.

 Invoices are sent upon completion of each session with 7 days terms of payment.
-Tolls and any travel over 2 hours will be itemised on your invoice.
-We only include line items on invoices if requested, we suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.
+Tolls, donation drop off and any travel expenses will be itemised on your invoice.
+We suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.